chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

 Another nice thing about bundling the `actionsData` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.

 <div class="aside">
-<a href="https://storybook.js.org/addons/introduction/#2-native-addons"><b>Actions</b></a> help you verify interactions when building UI components in isolation.
+💡 <a href="https://storybook.js.org/docs/svelte/essentials/actions"><b>Actions</b></a> help you verify interactions when building UI components in isolation.
 Oftentimes you won't have access to the functions and state you have in context of the app.
 Use <code>action()</code> to stub them in.
 </div>

 ## Config

-We'll need to make a couple of changes to the Storybook configuration so it notices not only our recently created stories, but also allow us to use the CSS that was added in the [previous section](/svelte/en/get-started).
+We'll need to make a couple of changes to the Storybook configuration so it notices not only our recently created stories, but also allows us to use the CSS file that was introduced in the[previous section](/svelte/en/get-started).

 Start by changing your Storybook configuration file (`.storybook/main.js`) to the following: